OWASP/owasp-summit-2017/Outcomes/OwaspSAMM/OWASP-SAMM.md

 - Need a marketing specialist to construct a model for SAMM to improve market awareness
 - Invite members of the mailing list to create a video showcasing some real world evidence of SAMM in action
-- Need a way to measure downloads of the SAMM model; possible solution is to link to the model from GitHub
+- Need a way to measure downloads of the SAMM model; a possible solution is to link to the model from GitHub

 # OWASP Project alignment
 ## Outcomes